bonitasoft/bonita-doc/md/import-and-export-a-process.md

 * jBPM 3.2

 You can also [migrate a process diagram from Bonita Open Solution 5.x](migrate-a-process-from-bonita-open-solution-5-x.md).

+### How to manage conflicts?

+The .bos importer provides a tool to manage conflicts.
+When you specify an archive to be imported in a given repository, this archive is first parsed and compared with files in the target repository.
+The result of this analysis is displayed as a tree.
+This tree represents the content of the archive you want to import.
+Some files in this archive may be conflicting with others in the target repository, i.e a file from your archive and a file from the target repository have the same relative path and the same name.
+There is two kind of conflicting files:

+* Files with the same relative path, the same name and **the same content**
+* Files with the same relative path, the same name and **different content**

+Only thoses from the second category are considered as conflicting, thoses from the first one are just _already present_ in the target repository.
+When a file from the archive you are trying to import is conflicting, you have three possibilities to manage this conflict:

+* **Overwrite** the file in the target repository with the file from the archive you are importing.
+Data in the file from the target repository will be lost.
+* **Keep** the file in the target repository, and don't import the file from the BOS archive.
+* Import the archive into an other repository (an existing or a new one). _This option is only present in the subscription edition_.

 ### What is supported or compatible?